johnlunney/MailShell/README.md

 # MailShell
 MailShell is a daemon that allows you to execute shell commands over your email.

+Its useful in situations where remote access is required and using SSH is not possible.
+For example on machines with dynamic IP addresses.

 # Usage
 ```zsh
 $ mailshell -help